-Dr. Christopher Miller is a native New Englander who was raised in New Haven, Connecticut.
+Dr. Christopher Miller was raised in New Haven, Connecticut.
 An avid athlete his whole life, he attended the University of Pennsylvania for undergraduate education where he was a varsity letterman.
 He graduated with honors and pursued his medical school education at Yale University School of Medicine where he graduated with his MD and a Masters in Health Science.
 He was active in research throughout his medical school and published extensively on biomechanics and clinic outcomes of fusion procedures.

 Following his year of fellowship training, he then moved across town to Beth Israel and the New England Baptist Hospital.
 He is on the faculty of the Harvard Medical School and is active in clinical care, research and teaching.
 A recognized leader in complex foot and ankle conditions and limb salvage, Dr. Miller has given lectures on advanced surgical techniques and often educates other surgeons to help advance their clinical care as well.